In this Azure tutorial, we will discuss what VPN types are supported by Azure. Apart from this, we will also discuss a few other FAQs related to this.

 Can I connect virtual networks in different Azure regions?

 The answer is Yes.
-You can able to connect multiple virtual networks with each other in the same or different regions.
+You can connect multiple virtual networks in the same or different regions.

 Can I connect to multiple sites from a single virtual network?